Hiking the Highline Trail (The Loop) in Glacier National Park

 Hiking the Highline Trail

-The Highline Trail begins directly across the road from the Logan Pass Visitor Center, and for the first mile, the hike is all downhill until the trail begins approaching Haystack Butte.
+The Highline Trail begins directly across the road from the Logan Pass Visitor Center, and for the 1.0 miles (1.6 km), the hike is all downhill until the trail begins approaching Haystack Butte.

 Highline Trailhead